usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-1/Developing a Successful Acquisition Strategy.md

 * Support new entrants with:

-  * Pre-award Q\&A or due diligence sessions
+  * Pre-award Q&A or due diligence sessions

   * Post-award evaluation feedback
   * Shadowing opportunities or partner team-ups